ebellocchia/py_crypto_hd_wallet/README.md

     pip install tox

-And then simply run *tox*:
+And then simply run it:

     tox

-Or, with code coverage:
+This will run code coverage with different Python versions and perform style and code analysis.\
+For quick test:

-    tox -e coverage
+    tox -e unittest

 ## Modules description